 2. Posting on social media

-Try to reach out to potential testers through your social media outlets.
+Try to reach out to potential testers and find research participants through your social media outlets.
 This strategy is a cheap way of reaching a broad pool of users.
 If you are a company with active followers, this tactic may prove quite beneficial.

 Alternatively, you can join online communities on Slack or FB and let people know you are recruiting.
 Another option is to pay for advertising and build up your number of testers there.
 Ads on Facebook, Instagram, or Twitter are notoriously on the cheaper end of the spectrum, and as a bonus, you can choose which people you want to target.
 If done correctly, this is a cost-effective way of recruiting participants.